-Practicum and internship experiences are coordinated with academic seminars and coursework, with clinical experience brought into the classroom.
+Clinical practica, advanced clinical practica and internship experiences are coordinated with academic seminars and coursework.
 At field placements, students receive a minimum of two hours of individual and/or group clinical supervision in addition to academic and professional training seminars.
-All placements are reviewed and approved by the Field Training Directors and the Director of Field Education.
+All placements are reviewed and approved by the Director of Field Education.

 Participating Field Sites

-William James College student practica and internships offer training at over 175 sites in the New England area.
+Clinical practica, advanced clinical practica and internship level training is offered at over 175 sites in the New England area.

 - Cambridge Health Alliance

 - Elder Services of Merrimack Valley

 - Rhode Island College Counseling Center (WJC Consortium)

 - Roger Williams University Counseling Center (WJC Consortium)